NikaAb/AGREEABLE/README.md

-# BCR GTG
+# AGREEABLE

-**Automatic generation of ground truth for the evaluation of clonal grouping methods in B-cell populations**
+**Automatic Generating of REal data-based bEnchmArks for B ceLl rEpertoire analysis **

-BCR Ground Truth Generator (BCR GTG)  is an automatic method to generate clonal grouping ground truth from real IGH repertoires annotated by IMGT/HighV-QUEST.
+AGREEABLE is an automatic method to generate clonal grouping ground truth from real IGH repertoires annotated by IMGT/HighV-QUEST.

 **REFERENCE**